pipebots/ros2-gazebo-simple-motor-plugin/README.md

 The tutorial I was trying to follow is so out of date it should be removed from the internet!
 I ended up using the diff_drive plugin as a model and had much more success.

+After a lot of messing around, I have a spinning box on the end of a round motor shaft.
+The interesting thing is trying to work out how to convert rpm into a velocity value.
+A velocity value of 5 = 49rpm.
+A search on the internet shows that values I have measured show that velocity in radians per second.
+The formula to convert is: 1 rad/s = 9.55 r/min (rpm).